 TBGI's effort to contribute to a clean environment is not limited to the confines of its facility; it includes road clearing in various communities affected by the typhoons.
-Photo below are massive piles of garbage collected from some residents of Montalban Rizal.
+For the past years, these are the massive piles of garbage collected from some residents of Montalban Rizal.
 TBGI together with its partners participated in garbage clean-up in various communities to avoid flooding and poor sanitation.

 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Which stakeholders are affected?
-Management Approach operations and/or supply chain) (e.g. employees, community, suppliers, government, vulnerable groups) Employees, management What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
-TBGI strictly abides to environmental rules and regulations implemented by Impact is on Primary Business Operations particularly on health of the whole organization.
-The Solid wastes are primarily generated by employees on duty and not directly by business operations. and community government agencies such as proper segregation of solid waste and proper collection and disposal of solid waste by authorized agency (Metro Clark Waste Management Corporation).
+Management Approach Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) Impact is on Primary Business Operations particularly on health of the whole organization.
+The Solid wastes are primarily generated by employees on duty and not directly by business operations. (e.g. employees, community, suppliers, government, vulnerable groups) Employees, management and community What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
+TBGI strictly abides to environmental rules and regulations implemented by government agencies such as proper segregation of solid waste and proper collection and disposal of solid waste by authorized agency (Metro Clark Waste Management Corporation).
 The company believes that proper disposal of solid waste will prevent any serious impacts to employee health and environment.
-In treating wastes, TBGI is guided by these key principles whenever applicable: Recycle, Reduce, Reuse, Repurpose, Repair, Recover Partially printed paper are reused.
-Ink cartridges are also recycled.
+In treating wastes, TBGI is guided by these key principles whenever applicable: Recycle, Reduce, Reuse, Repurpose, Repair, Recover cartridges are also recycled.